How to avoid burnout

 Select a date

-Really interesting and engaging course with lots of tips to support ourselves and our clientsComplementary Therapist
+Really interesting and engaging online course with lots of tips to support ourselves and our clientsComplementary Therapist

-Live Online – Join Emily Gajewski on Tuesday 21st November 2023 for this important workshop on Zoom.
+Live Online – Join Emily Gajewski on Tuesday 21st November for this important online training on Zoom.
 All you need is a quiet place to watch, a computer or tablet and a strong internet signal, the rest is easy.
 Simply book your place as normal and we will email you your confirmation.
-You will receive details of how to join the Zoom workshop the day before the event – Limited numbers
+You will receive details of how to join the Zoom training workshop the day before the event – Limited numbers

 BONUS RECORDING – the training is recorded, in case anyone experiences technical difficulties on the day, so you will also get a recording for a limited time afterwards to maximise your learning.